ckprod/mouse-handler/README.md

 ###Samples

-See [here](http://irhc.github.io/mouse-handler) for a basic sample how one can use the mouse handler template to distinguish between drag and click actions.
+See [here](http://irhc.github.io/mouse-handler) for a basic sample which shows how to use the mouse handler template to distinguish between drag and click actions.
 The associated javascript file is mouse-handler.sample.js.

 More sophisticated samples are: